sitolam/alass-batch/README.md

 # Alass batch generator
-A linux program that uses alass to correct subtitles in batch.
+A linux script that uses alass to correct subtitles in batch.

 > [!IMPORTANT]
 > Please note that you need linux to run this program or run it in WSL.